Notes

 Otherwise it’s best if our reaction to similar circumstances is not to do the same thing as last time, especially if the previous outcome sucked.
 But to ponder our grand “fate,” of which there is only one, which is determined by our actions and yet indeterminately scheduled, is to try to answer the question before we have finished asking it.
 So how do you determine your fate?
 Through decisions, now.
 Right now.
 Not back then, and not in the future.
 Controlling your moment and being — as every LinkedIn guru will tell you as they try to shred your serenity with their humble brags and dumb ideas — “present.”

 Simple enough, right?
 Yes!
 Can we go home now?
-No. We’re not quite done, because we have to ask: is that capacity to make decisions in the moment free will?
+No. We’re not quite done, because science.
+Is that capacity to make decisions in the moment free will?
 When we make a decision, isn’t it just a combination of electro chemical reactions that even “we” don’t have control over?
 Is it truly free will?

-Now hang on, because we’re into 210- and 215- level discourse here, and/or the Times’ science section every 4-5 years on a Friday when the news is slow.
+Now hang on, because we’re into 210- and 215- level discourse here, and/or the Times’ Science section every four or five years when the news is slow.
 Free will, another bullshit eternal question.
-And yes, I’m kinda switching topics but not really and anyway, I’m on a roll, so roll I shall.
+And yes, I’m kinda switching topics but not really and anyway, I’m on a time-wasting roll, so roll I shall.

 Sounds like ego to me, but I’m no scientist.
 Fine.
 Again, we want to control everything.
 But knowing what little I know of humanity, my guess is that if someone handed us the reins to our electro-chemical processes and involuntary squishy machinations we would be dead in seconds.
 Most people don’t know how to maintenance a bike, and even when they do, they don’t.

 But OK, so true freedom, I guess, means independence from our own biology, not to mention the glacial wheeling of the stars, cycles and rhythms that have conducted life for unfathomable ages, just so we can do whatever we want, and not die a banker, or not kill our dads and bang our moms, or deny whatever so-called “fate” is terrifying to us.
-Yet most of us can’t spend 5 seconds without looking at our phones.
-The concept of free will is so important to us that we will concoct an unanswerable hypothetical that gives so much significance to where we end up, yet we are yielding our present in an endless series of micro-surrenders that we don’t even recognize because we have becomes conditioned to this giant pile of shit that is our culture and its tolerated behaviors.
+Yet most of us can’t spend 5 seconds without looking at our phones, just to briefly connect with whatever godforsaken distraction we’ve selected for ourselves.
+The concept of free will is so important to us that we will concoct an unanswerable hypothetical that gives so much significance to where we end up, yet we are yielding our present in an endless series of micro-surrenders that we don’t even recognize because we have become conditioned to this giant pile of shit that is our culture and its tolerated behaviors.

 All of this is to say that the grand philosophical debate about fate vs free will is silly.
 Yes, in a perfect universe you would be master of your fate: you would have ultimate freedom, manipulating your electro-chemical reactions so that every decision is truly yours; and be able to sculpt the wind like Gandalf so that the universe bent to your will and nothing was out of your control.
 How conforming, unexciting, and predictable that would be.
 At first.
 And then I’m sure with our in-born capacity to cultivate satisfaction we’d never get bored with getting what we want all the time.
 Sarcasm.
 But why debate, it’s a moot point, that’s all make believe.